Herbert Sullivan: Early years

+Later years

-After his uncle's death, Herbert Sullivan inherited the bulk of the composer's estate, including his diaries and many of his important musical manuscripts.
-He became prominent in pro bono publico activities, and in April 1915 he contributed the manuscript of Utopia Limited by Gilbert and Sullivan to a charity auction in aid of the Red Cross.
-During the First World War, Herbert became a King's Messenger.
+After his uncle's death, Herbert Sullivan inherited the bulk of the composer's estate, including his diaries and many of his important musical manuscripts, and managed the rights to publish, perform, broadcast and record his uncle's works.
+He lived in Brightlingsea Manor House from 1903 until 1921; an accomplished sailor, he organised an annual regatta at the nearby Colne Yacht Club, of which he was a member.
+He became a member of the London Stock Exchange and Deputy of the Cinque Port of Brightlingsea.
+Sullivan became prominent in pro bono publico activities, and in April 1915 he contributed the manuscript of Utopia Limited by Gilbert and Sullivan to a charity auction in aid of the Red Cross.
+During the First World War, Herbert became a King's Messenger, using his yacht, "Zola", to deliver messages to Belgium and also to pose as a tourist, while observing German naval activities.
 While in this service, his ship was hit by a torpedo, and he spent hours in the freezing waters of the North Sea.
 Afterwards, he found walking painful and used a cane.
-While on his yacht Zola, in 1921, he retrieved mail from the English Channel after an aeroplane crash.
+While on his yacht, in 1921, he retrieved mail from the English Channel after an aeroplane crash.
 In 1923 he married Elena Margarita Vincent.
 He served as Warden of the Worshipful Company of Musicians in 1925 and as Master of the Company in 1926.

 In 1927 Sullivan collaborated with Newman Flower on a biography of Arthur Sullivan.
 As Sullivan and Flower had exclusive access to the composer's diaries, the biography was regarded at the time as uniquely authoritative.
 Subsequently, when wider access to the diaries became possible, it was seen that Sullivan had suppressed mention of his uncle's gambling and womanising, and this evasion, combined with the lack of musical analysis in the biography, led to a lowering of its status among scholars.
+A biography of Herbert Sullivan, by Elaine Richardson, was published in 2023.

-Sullivan died suddenly in London in 1928, aged 60.
+Sullivan died suddenly in London of a heart attack in 1928, aged 60.
 His estate included many of his uncle's manuscripts.
 His widow remarried about 1929, becoming Mrs Elena M. Bashford.
 She died in 1957, and the manuscripts were sold at auction in 1966 by her estate, some going to museums and collectors in America and others remaining in England.
-Several of the autograph scores were bought by the Gilbert and Sullivan scholar and collector Dr Terence Rees and others by dealers.
+Several of the autograph scores were purchased by the Gilbert and Sullivan scholar and collector Dr Terence Rees and others by dealers.